sharmalab/Emory-BMI-GSoC/README.md

 **Overview:** DataScope is a framework for exploratory analysis on high dimensional datasets, especially biomedical datasets.
 Currently Datascope uses templated visualizations.

 This project would involve creating or adapting interactive visualizations that would assist with cohort creation, manual dimensionality reduction, and dataset exploration.
 There could be several approaches the student could consider.
-For example, we could provide users the ability to declaratively specify what visualizations they’d want to see in datascope using an existing tool such as Vega [https://vega.github.io/].
+For example, we could provide users the ability to declaratively specify what visualizations they’d want to see in datascope using an existing tool such as [Vega](https://vega.github.io/).
 All of Datascope’s visualizations are interactive, so the challenge would be to ensure that whichever visalizations chosen are smoothly integrated with interactivity.

 Adding multidimensional interactive visualizations would allow users to explore the relationship between two or more variables, and to create cohorts based upon combinations of interest.